-Technically GTA V also counts, a car wont just explode because it's flipped but it seems common enough for a car to explode if it lands upside down.
+Technically Grand Theft Auto V also counts, a car wont just explode because it's flipped but it seems common enough for a car to explode if it lands upside down.

 Cops and pedestrians usually won't die unless they are shot in the head or repeatedly beaten/shot after they lose all their health.
 They will remain unconscious on the ground for a while until the paramedics arrive or they get up and limp away.